Enable using dynamic runtime libs with when disabling shared libs for Windows

 This patch enables using dynamic runtime libraries when using NO_SHARED libraries with cmake instead of the staticly linked version.
 For use and tested in Windows with CMake / MSVC.

-#2 Updated by Robin Mills about 1 month ago
+#2 Updated by Robin Mills 2 months ago

 - % Done changed from 0 to 50